Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Power-Efficient O-RU Selection, GPP and Power Allocation

 \subsection{Approximate Optimization Problem Formulation Using $l_0$ Norm Minimization}

-In devising a lower complexity algorithm, the main step is to get rid of the binary variables in the optimization problem.
+In devising a lower complexity algorithm, the main step is to eliminate the binary variables in the optimization problem.
 To this end, we will keep the SINR constraints and some other few constraints as they are while reflecting the other constraints in the objective function by using novel approximations that allow elimination of several binary variables and obtaining a concave objective function with convex constraints at the end.
 Let us go through all the constraints in \eqref{eq:Xconstraint1}-\eqref{eq:Xconstraint13} in the sequel.
-First, we express the SINR constraints in \eqref{eq:Xconstraint1} in second-order cone form as To simplify the problem and make it manageable, we will not consider the constraints in \eqref{eq:Xconstraint2}-\eqref{eq:Xconstraint9} and the binary constraints in \eqref{eq:Xconstraint13}.
+First, we express the SINR constraints in \eqref{eq:Xconstraint1} in second-order cone form as

+To simplify the problem and make it manageable, we will not consider the constraints in \eqref{eq:Xconstraint2}-\eqref{eq:Xconstraint9} and the binary constraints in \eqref{eq:Xconstraint13}.
 Hence, the variables $\ell_w$ and $d_w$ do not exist in the modified problem.
-To reflect their impact on the objective function, we will approximate the values of $\sum_{w=1}^Ww\ell_w$ and $\sum_{w=1}^Wwd_w$ in the objective function \eqref{eq:Xobjective} using the constraints in \eqref{eq:Xconstraint5}-\eqref{eq:Xconstraint9} as follows: where $ \vect{z}=[z_1 \ \ldots \ z_L]^{\Ttran}$ and we have used the fact that $\sum_{l=1}^Lx_{k,l}=\|\boldsymbol{\rho}_k\|_0$.
-To write $\sum_{w=1}^W wd_w$ in the objective function of the approximate modified problem, we can get rid of the maximum operation and approximate $\sum_{w=1}^W wd_w$ by using the upper bound of \eqref{eq:Xconstraint6b} as Keeping the constraints \eqref{eq:Xconstraint12} and the left-side constraint in \eqref{eq:Xconstraint11}, and neglecting the fixed part of the objective function, the approximated optimization problem in terms of reduced number of variables can be expressed as where we have included $\left\Vert {\boldsymbol{\rho}}^{\prime}_l \right\Vert\leq \sqrt{p_{\rm max}}$ in \eqref{eq:Yconstraint2} to guarantee the per-O-RU power constraints are satisfied even if $z_l>1$ for some $l$.
+To reflect their impact on the objective function, we will approximate the values of $\sum_{w=1}^Ww\ell_w$ and $\sum_{w=1}^Wwd_w$ in the objective function \eqref{eq:Xobjective} using the constraints in \eqref{eq:Xconstraint5}-\eqref{eq:Xconstraint9} as follows: